Search Unity

 I wanted to keep this diagram to the essentials because I've found that people new to Unity have significant difficulty understanding the basics of how component scripts work.
 The original diagram doesn't help with this at all.
 I hope mine will lower the barrier to entry and make it easier for people to understand.

-Kurt-Dekker likes this.
+Melanie_MICA and Kurt-Dekker like this.

 6. Unifikation